 Nominations for Outstanding Student Award are made by the program director or instructor.
 It recognizes the student who stands out above the rest...the type of student who always makes it to class, who participates in discussions, and who is always willing to put forth extra effort when called upon.
 Nominations are taken until April 1st of each year.
 The Outstanding Student Award recipient will receive a $250 monetary prize and plaque.
-Award recipients are honored at the Awards Banquet at AMT's Annual Meeting.
+Award recipients are honored at the Awards Banquet at the AMT Annual Meeting.

 Technical Writing Award

 The Technical Writing Award is for students who enjoy writing and who would like to submit a research paper pertinent to their field of study.
 Submissions are taken until April 1st of each year.
 Winners will receive cash prizes of $200 for first place; $165 for second place, and $135 for third place.
-Award recipients are honored at the Awards Banquet at AMT's Annual Meeting.
+Award recipients are honored at the Awards Banquet at the AMT Annual Meeting.